 - Mailing costs for distribution of materials

 - Materials and services such as printing, photographs, telephone, and supplies.
 With the exception of publications projects, these costs may not exceed 10 percent of the project budget.

 - Construction or other capital improvement costs

 - Catering, food and beverage, entertainment

-- The National Trust review committee will select grant recipients by considering, among other points, the following criteria:
+Grant recipients will be selected by considering, among other points, the following criteria:

 - The historic significance of the property to be assisted

 - The extent to which the requested assistance will make a difference in preserving, restoring or interpreting the historic property or site, including what other funds might be leveraged by an award

 - The effort which owners and local supporters are willing to commit to the project